AmgharAbdelkarim/weather-app/README.md

 # Weather-App

 ## Introduction
-thi is  Weather Application Develop with Reactjs
+This is  Weather Application Develop with Reactjs

 ## Usage